 Early predictions of outcomes

-Poorer prognosis in MS is associated with increased relapse rate in the first 2 years of disease, onset in the very young, and severity of initial events.
 Severity of initial demyelination events was found to be worse in non-whites, as well as initial localization within the optic nerve or cerebral hemispheres.
-Poorer prognosis in TM has been associated with idiopathic TM, severe motor weakness at nadir, high anatomic rostral border of sensory level, longitudinal extension of cord lesion, need for ventilatory support, and younger age at onset.1
+Poorer prognosis in TM has been associated with idiopathic TM, severe motor weakness at nadir, high anatomic rostral border of sensory level, longitudinal extension of cord lesion, need for ventilatory support, and younger age at onset.4

 Social role and social support system